Egsagon/nekosama/README.md

 anime.download('slime/', quality = ns.quality.HALF)
 ```

-It can also be used to search for animes on the website:
+It can also be used to search for animes on the website.
 ```python
 import nekosama as ns